Last Updated on November 25, 2023 by Chase Manhattan

 Brief Summary of The Differences

-Wax, derived from natural substances like carnauba, adds a warm glow and improved shine to your car’s paint.
+Wax, derived from natural substances like carnauba, adds a warm glow and improved shine to your car’s surface.
 It provides a thin, water-repellant layer that, unfortunately, weathers away over time.

 On the other hand, ceramic coatings, a more recent innovation, create a chemical bond with the paint, providing a robust layer of protection.
 This coating is resistant to water, soaps, UV rays, and environmental pollutants, and can last anywhere from a few months to a few years, depending on the specific product and application.